Water Quality of Our Lakes

 - If you see something going into the storm sewer or into a lake that has an unusual color or odor, or you see unusual floating objects in the water, report it to our Environmental Protection Unit by calling (608) 266-4821 or filling out an online report (below).

-- Beaches Information, Madison Parks Department
+- Beaches Information, City of Madison Parks Division

 - Blue-Green Algae Information, WI Department of Health Services